-The Free Range Network is a “dysorganisation” of researchers and campaigners working as an informal collective, undertaking public interest research on the environmental and technological mechanisms of lifestyle change
+The Free Range Network is a “dysorganisation” of researchers and campaigners working as an informal collective, undertaking public interest research on the 'deeper' ecological and technological mechanisms of lifestyle change.

 Welcome to the Free Range ‘web presence’!

 As an unstructured collective the Network doesn't do meetings, private events, etc. Instead this site collects the work produced under the Free Range ‘umbrella’ and makes it available on-line.

 A New Year's Message to the Muggled Masses: For the last few years the Free Range Network has been rather 'quiet', for a whole number of reasons; with the world finally grinding back into motion following the populist pandemical paranoia, that period is now coming to an end.
 It’s time to 'reboot' – time to try a new approach.

 An edition for the long dark nights on why a radical change to property rights in Britain is essential to changing our global impact, looking at UK 'land rights' in the context of the ecological crisis, not simple land ownership.